Club charity -

 Air Ambulances UK

-In 2022 the chosen club charity for AVTC will be Air Ambulances UK.
-It is the second year of association with this amazing organisation which represents, supports and advocates the lifesaving work of the UK’s 21 air ambulance charities and wider air ambulance sector.
-This charity was very close to the heart of Simon Chesher, a member who sadly died in a bike accident in 2020.
+In 2023 the chosen club charity for AVTC will be Air Ambulances UK.
+It is the third year of association with this amazing organisation which represents, supports and advocates the lifesaving work of the UK’s 21 air ambulance charities and wider air ambulance sector.
+This charity was very close to the heart of Simon Chesher, a club member who sadly died in a bike accident in 2020.

-If you are participating in an event or challenge in 2022 and considering raising money for charity in the process then please consider Air Ambulances UK.
-There is a specific Just Giving Page where you can direct donations and if you have any further questions or suggestions for fundraising then please contact this year’s Charity Officer, Nick Bentley.
+If you are participating in an event or challenge in 2023 and considering raising money for charity in the process then please consider Air Ambulances UK.
+There is a specific Just Giving Page where you can direct donations and if you have any further questions or suggestions for fundraising then please contact this year’s Charity Officer, Micol.

 PREVIOUS AVTC SUPPORT